Skip to content Skip to navigation

 National History Day

 We are always excited to hear from students engaged in historical research about Dr. King.
 Unfortunately, we do not have the capacity to respond to all the research requests we receive.
 Our website offers some of the best primary and secondary sources available and we hope you enjoy the process of discovering new information and ideas about the past and present.
-For suggested starting resources, click on the link above.

 Copyright Notice